Support Us Button Widget

 Photo by NASHtoday

-This two-story Lower Broadway building housed Lawrence Record Shop until 2016.
-The store, specializing in country and bluegrass vintage vinyl records, opened in 1954 and was operated by the Lawrence family of Hendersonville.
+Lawrence Record Shop, known for its country and bluegrass vinyl, opened on Lower Broadway in 1954 and operated until 2016.
 The building was acquired by Johnny Cash Museum founder Bill Miller and transformed into Nudie’s Honky Tonk that stands today.
+Don’t run out to see it just yet — the ghost sign is now hidden behind JBJ’s Nashville.

 Marathon Motor Works is painted on the front exterior of a Marathon Village building.